gillett-hernandez/rust_pt_article_code/README.md

 * [ ] NEE
 * [ ] russian roulette
 * [ ] some acceleration structure (BVH)
-* [ ] basic texturing, likely using srgb upscaling
+* [ ] basic texturing, likely using srgb upscaling. or maybe using the new file format that has unlimited spectral color channels.